Johanna-Mestorf-Academy/sdsbrowser/README.md

 #### What is the **sdsbrowser** and how can I use it?

+sdsbrowser is an R Shiny WebApp developed to make the available SDS datasets more accessible.
+It's designed to give you a quick overview about the spatial and temporal scope of sites previously analysed with SDS and the distribution of artefacts within these sites.
+This might be especially interesting if you are in search for comparison datasets for your own data.
+Since sdsbrowser allows you to download the registered datasets in a standardized and human-readable format data preparation and meaningful statistical analysis should be a lot more simple and straight forward.

 #### Where is the data coming from and what do I have to do if I want to use the data for my research?

 #### What can the **sdsanalysis** R package do for me?